 It is now many years since I had the thrill of visiting the Caribbean island of Barbados.
-Rather sadly I thought long and hard about this visit last year after learning that one of the group I had travelled with and whom I had occasionally caught up with at travel industry events had passed away.
-Whenever we saw each other we recalled that Barbados educational which included an island tour, many fabulous dinners full of laughter, nights out in Bridgetown drinking mind-blowing rum cocktails and a sunset cruise soaking up those last rays of the day on the Caribbean sea.
+Rather sadly I thought long and hard about this visit last year after learning that one of the groups I had traveled with and whom I had occasionally caught up with at travel industry events had passed away.
+Whenever we saw each other we recalled that Barbados educational which included an island tour, many fabulous dinners full of laughter, nights out in Bridgetown drinking mind-blowing rum cocktails, and a sunset cruise soaking up those last rays of the day on the Caribbean sea.
 Barbados certainly delivered good times and some fond memories that today seem more precious than ever.

-Get out of town and Barbados is known for its white sandy beaches offering sun worshippers and watersports enthusiasts everything that they need for a dreamy holiday.
+Get out of town and Barbados is known for its white sandy beaches offering sun worshippers and water sports enthusiasts everything that they need for a dreamy holiday.

 Try the local roadside rum shacks, feel the Bajan beat and get down with the locals.

-With its rich history and culture, the Bajan experience is unique, special and will leave you feeling good about life.
+With its rich history and culture, the Bajan experience is unique, and special and will leave you feeling good about life.
 We all need that just now.